codemeleon/ClusterFast/README.md

 -   BioPython
 -   NetworkX

-_Modules should be installed using ClusterFast installation._
+_Modules should be installed by ClusterFast installation._

 # Installation
 _Note: user might need to be the root_